 We are pleased to announce the release of the Engage Java Library 1.0.0.
 This release includes: Support for the channel, named user, and static list APIs.
 Major refactors of the push, scheduled push, reports, segments, and location APIs.
 An overhauled client class with support for async requests and callbacks.
 For details, please check out the Java library documentation, API examples page, or view the source on GitHub.

 Track screen views as events that our SDK reports to the Connect data stream.
 Follow a user’s path through your app by looking at viewed_screen and previous_screen fields within a session.
 To implement screen tracking for your app: Identify and track screens in your app: iOS Screen Tracking Android Screen Tracking View screen tracking events in Connect: Screen Viewed Event Profit.
-If you are new to Connect, check out the Connect Primer.
+If you are new to Connect, read About Connect.

 Android Pay Deep Linking Distributing passes for Android Pay just got a lot easier.
 Until now, distributing a pass required a user to access a landing page via their browser.
 Now, downloading Android Pay passes will “just work.”
 As with iOS, no additional development is required to support a landing page for the URL.
 Just pass along the publicURL that you get when you create or update the pass with our Wallet API.